Your voice in The Pivot

 We welcome submissions from all AMOSSHE member organisations.
 You don't need to be a named member to submit a proposal, but your organisation needs to hold an active subscription.
 You can find out if your organisation is an active member here

-We're looking for fresh, new ideas and encourage submissions from individuals with diverse backgrounds, ambitions, and experiences to share their perspectives for our community to learn from.
+We're looking for new ideas and we encourage submissions from individuals with diverse backgrounds, ambitions, and experiences to share their perspectives for our community to learn from.
 This is your platform to share your work, contribute to the conversation, and empower our community with your knowledge and insights.

 Why should I submit a proposal?